auth0/docs/articles/server-platforms/aspnet-owin/02-login-custom.md

 ## Run your application

 You can now run your application.
-When you click on the Login link you will be taken to the new Login page where you can sign in with either your email address and password, or with your Google account.
+When you click on the Login link you will be taken to the new Login page where you can sign in with your email address and password.

 Next up, you can move on to the [Storing Tokens step](/quickstart/webapp/aspnet-owin/03-storing-tokens) which will demonstrate how you can can store the tokens returned by Auth0.